 Do you get to the point and express your ideas succinctly?
 Or do you "uh, um..." and circumlocute around the block a few times?

-All of these factors play a huge part in a listener's perception of you--and even in the way you start to perceive yourself.
+All of these factors play a huge part in a listener's perception of you--and the way you start to perceive yourself.